 Acknowledgments: List acknowledgements and funding sources.
 The work is supported by NIH RO1-MH54246 (M. B.), National Science Foundation BCS0923763 (M.B.), the Defense Advanced Research Projects Agency (DARPA) under contract NBCHZ090439 (W. S.), the Office of Naval Research (ONR) under award N00014-11-1-0399 (W. S.), and the Army Research Lab (ARL) under contract W911NF-10-2-0022 (W. S.).
 The views, opinions, and/or findings contained in this presentation are those of the authors and should not be interpreted as representing the official views or policies, either expressed or implied, of the above agencies or the United States Department of Defense.

 Disclosures: The authors have nothing to disclose.

+Materials:

+3 Tesla field strength MR scanner: 3T is necessary to achieve the signal required for the high-angular direction DSI scan.

+32-channel phased-array head coil: A head-coil with high sensitivity and excellent signal-to-noise ratio is needed to collect the DSI data.
+Eight- and 12-channel coils provide less signal at the surface of the brain; consequently, these coils may require increased scanning time to support accurate mapping of projection fields.

+Head stabilization: Due to the long duration of the DSI scanning sequence, and because motion correction cannot be applied to the DSI data, excellent head stabilization is necessary to control subject movement.
+Movement controls ranging from padding and tape to a bite-bar, vacuum bag, or thermoplastic mask are recommended to stabilize subjects’ heads.
+More than 2 mm of translational movement or 2° of rotational movement in any direction is excessive and may be considered grounds for excluding data.

+FMRI presentation equipment: For analyses using functional seeds, additional equipment for fMRI scanning is required.
+Depending on the type of regions to be localized, this usually includes a MR compatible display (such as projector system of MR compatible LCD), a button response system, audio system, and experiment presentation computer synchronized with the scanner acquisition.

 Table 1.
 Neuroimaging acquisition parameters